gatperdut/bg-partner/README.md

 Linux is a bit more involved.

-First off, both `ASLR` (address space layout randomization) and `ptrace_scope` need to be disabled.
+First off, both `ASLR` (address space layout randomization), `ptrace_scope` and the apparmor restriction for unprivileged users need to be disabled.
 The following commands will take care of changing the system settings, but these will not survive a system restart.

-- ASLR: `echo 0 > /proc/sys/kernel/randomize_va_space`
+- `echo 0 > /proc/sys/kernel/randomize_va_space`
-- ptrace: `echo 0 > /proc/sys/kernel/yama/ptrace_scope`
+- `echo 0 > /proc/sys/kernel/yama/ptrace_scope`
+- `echo 0 > /proc/sys/kernel/apparmor_restrict_unprivileged_userns`

 There are ways to make the changes permanent, but that is not recommended.
 Re-run the commands next time you boot up the computer and want to use BGPartner.
 Alternatively, check [linux_on.sh](scripts/linux_on.sh) that automatizes it.